Everyone has a different definition of work culture as it relates to a professional organization.

 Work Culture Conclusion

-In conclusion, an organization with:
+An organization with:

 - Leadership who embodies transparency and clarity of vision

 - People who are passionate and engaged in the vision and the work that they do

 - Management who is empowered and efficient at defining and governing work

 - Trust and integrity between all members of the organization at all levels

 - Progress towards the vision of the organization

 Want more?
 Check out 23 Ways to Create a Better Work Environment